rusefi/rusefi_documentation/Hellen-One-Platform.md

 A: from our experience for our tiny quantities the primary bottleneck is rusEFI manual labor.
 Between crimping and cases Hellen in a powder coated OEM ECU really looks like the simplest way to produce 10 units for specific vehicle.

+### Q: Why so many closed source boards?
+Ultimately, these are to be commercial products right?

+A: it's mostly an experiment really.
+As of July 2021 we have an open source board with very little community interest and a closed source board with a very enthusiastic dealer.
+As of July 2021 we are still waiting for someone to come in and commission a Hellen board or for someone to come in and contribute a Hellen board.
+We are still gathering data.

 [Dev Information](https://github.com/andreika-git/hellen-one/wiki)